-- Custom Targets: Allows you to save a location, such as an object or obstacle, for the current hole (Saving Custom Targets, page 28). - Club Stats: Shows your statistics with each golf club, such as distance and accuracy information.
-Appears when you pair Approach® CT10 sensors or enable the Club Prompt setting.
+- Wind: Opens a pointer that shows the wind direction and speed relative to the pin (Viewing the Wind Speed and Direction, page 25). - Round Info: Shows the recorded time, distance, and steps traveled.
+This automatically starts and stops when you start or end a round. - Measure Shot: Shows the distance of your previous shot recorded with the Garmin AutoShot[TM] feature (Viewing Measured Shots, page 23).
+You can also manually record a shot (Manually Measuring a Shot, page 24). - Custom Targets: Allows you to save a location, such as an object or obstacle, for the current hole (Saving Custom Targets, page 25). - Club Stats: Shows your statistics with each golf club, such as distance and accuracy information.
+Appears when you pair compatible Approach[®] club tracking sensors or enable the Club Prompt setting.